-Many of Mr. Bryce's arguments against Women's Suffrage seem to have had their origin in an out-of-date form of chivalry-a chivalry that discounts itself because XIV .- The Status of Women We are sometimes told that in attempting to achieve it stands entirely aloof from the hard facts of life and refuses to see that the only way to help the weak is to a position of equality with men, women are in danger of losing something still more valuable-viz., a tradition of give them power to help themselves.
-But when Mr. Bryce uses the argument that his country-women must consideration and respect which apparently is the recognot be enfranchised because of the effect it might have nized reward for unquestioning subordination.
-If we ask to be shown more clearly the nature of this substitute upon our dependencies, he suddenly forgets all about for equal justice, we are met with the magic word, knight errantry and "chivalrous indulgence."
-What will Egypt say-what will India say-if we gave chivalry,-with vague allusions to opening of doors, raising of hats, yielding up of seats, and handing of teavotes to women, asks Mr. Bryce in terror.
+Many of Mr. Bryce's arguments against Women's Suffrage seem to have had their origin in an out-of-date form of chivalry-a chivalry that discounts itself because it stands entirely aloof from the hard facts of life, and refuses to see that the only way to help the weak is to give them power to help themselves.
+But when Mr. Bryce uses the argument that his country-women must not be enfranchised because of the effect it might have upon our dependencies, he suddenly forgets all about knight errantry and "chivalrous indulgence."
+What will Egypt say-what will India say-if we gave votes to women, asks Mr. Bryce in terror.
 Has it, then, come to this?
-Are the men of Great Britain really going to allow themselves to be dictated to as to their treatment cups.
-And if we challenge the comparative value of these attentions, we are assured that they are symbols merely of a real veneration for womanhood which lies at of their womenkind by a people who instituted the Suttee, and who still curse the child widow?
-Is the the root of civilization itself.
-Mother of Parliaments going to refuse the franchise to Now, women are certainly not prepared to sacrifice her daughters in deference to the prejudices of a nation substance for shadow!
-Let us convince ourselves, if that maintains the utter depravity of women?
-Mr. Bryce informs us that he lived for a time in India, possible, of the genuineness of this professed respect for women as they are, and have been under the social conand that he feels certain our Government there would ditions hitherto assigned them !
-Do men actually respect lose prestige if our Parliament enfranchised British women, or do they despise them ? women.
-How does this conviction of Mr. Bryce's tally The first thing to remember in regard to this traditional with the universal respect that was shown by the people homage is that it is a matter of conventional observance, confined mainly to the classes in which such observances of India for the rule of the Great White Queen? indeed, of Her Majesty's subjects there, I take it, under stood our political system.
-Most of them credited play a considerable part in life.
-There exists, indeed, a Queen Victoria with supreme control, and yet they were proud to enlist to be under her sway. real and noble chivalry in human nature, which is the service of strength to weakness, and which may be found
+Are the men of Great Britain really going to allow themselves to be dictated to as to their treatment of their womenkind by a people who instituted the Suttee, and who still curse the child widow?
+Is the Mother of Parliaments going to refuse the franchise to her daughters in deference to the prejudices of a nation that maintains the utter depravity of women?
+Mr. Bryce informs us that he lived for a time in India, and that he feels certain our Government there would lose prestige if our Parliament enfranchised British women.
+How does this conviction of Mr. Bryce's tally with the universal respect that was shown by the people of India for the rule of the Great White Queen? indeed, of Her Majesty's subjects there, I take it, under stood our political system.
+Most of them credited Queen Victoria with supreme control, and yet they were proud to enlist to be under her sway.

-Mr. Bryce admits that in our own country the enfranchisement of women might give impetus to our social movements-" movements," to quote his own words, " in the direction of temperance, of greater purity of life, and in various other directions." " But what are the evils," he adds, " which to my mind far outweigh any possible benefit from women having the vote?"
+Mr. Bryce admits that in our own country the enfranchisement of women might give impetus to our social movements.-" movements," to quote his own words, "in the direction of temperance, of greater purity of life, and in various other directions." the evils," he adds, "which to my mind far outweigh any possible benefit from women having the vote?'
 These are some of the "evils."
 "It would immensely increase the size of the electorate, and consequently would immensely increase the cost of organisation, of registration, and of elections; it would also increase the difficulty of instructing this vastly increased body of electors in their political duties, and incidentally it would enormously enhance the labours of the candidate."
-There is something almost engaging in the frankness of this last plea, and I am sure we sympathise with Mr. Bryce in his reluctance to add to the labours of the already hard wrought candidate.
+There is something almost engaging in the frankness of this last plea, and I am sure we sympathise with Mr. Bryce in his reluctance to add to the labours of the already hardwrought candidate.
 But, after all, the difficulty of instructing women voters in their political duties may not be so great as Mr. Bryce anticipates.
 Are not women, according to his own judgment, "holier in imagination," quicker in comprehension, and "on the whole more intelligent than the average man "?